-- Greet everyone with a smile. - Give needy students positive reinforcement. - Communicate with "at risk" students. - · Plan out-of-school activities. - Solicit donations from businesses to buy items or provide scholarships for needy students. - Mentor a child in reading or writing. - Be observant, listen carefully. - Make a concerted effort to reach out to children who are shy or troubled.
+- · Greet everyone with a smile. - Give needy students positive reinforcement. - · Communicate with "at risk" students. - Plan out-of-school activities. - The local union program can solicit donations from businesses to buy items or provide scholarships for needy students. - · Mentor a child in reading or writing. - Be observant, listen carefully. - Make a concerted effort to reach out to children who are shy or troubled.
 Compliment them and acknowledge them whenever you see them. - Allow children to express their feelings about school and home without judging them. - Encourage children to share their problems.
 Find help or counseling if necessary. - Work with families.
 Educate and inform parents on how to observe changes in their kids.
-Make positive phone calls to their homes. - Sponsor a 2-week summer program (camp) for children who never experience the outdoors. - Provide a role model lifestyle, values, attitude, hobbies, interests. - Ask kids how their grades are and if they need help. - Eat lunch with a student. - Set up a Big Brother/Big Sister program. - Set aside time to read daily with a child. - Follow your instincts and be a friend.
+Make positive phone calls to their homes. - Provide a role model lifestyle, values, attitude, hobbies, interests. - · Ask kids how their grades are and if they need help. - Eat lunch with a student. - · Set up a Big Brother/Big Sister program. - · Set aside time to read daily with a child. - · Follow your instincts and be a friend.